bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 What [[The Cudgel]] does not know is that the reagents are not only highly volatile and flammable but when breathed in can create a feeling of euphoric invulnerability.
 It will be all to easy for the distillery to go up in a huge ball of flame taking the entire house down with it.

-If the party watch the house they will note that the [[Cuthroats]] guards that go into the house each carry a small cloth sack.
+If the party watch the house they will note that the [[River Rats]] guards that go into the house each carry a small cloth sack.
 They contain a long beaked plague mask to protect them from the fumes.

 Unbeknownst to [[Calthar]] the alchemist is member of the chaos cult.
 He has a secret shrine and letters that incriminate other members of the cult.
 The shrine is located in a secret cellar beneath the house that leads to the sewers.